Chimele94/dc/readme.txt

 python predict.py

 DONE.
-the output is saved as result.csv inside main deep-cocrystal directory.
+the output is saved as predictions.csv inside main deep-cocrystal directory.